MicrosoftDocs/power-automate-docs/articles/register-custom-api.md

 ## Quota and throttling

-- You can create up to five custom APIs in a Microsoft Flow account.
+- You can create up to five Custom connectors in a Microsoft Flow account.
-- For each connection created on a custom API, users can make up to 500 requests per minute.
+- For each connection created on a Custom connector, users can make up to 500 requests per minute.
-- Keep in mind that deleting a custom API deletes all the connections created to the API.
+- Keep in mind that deleting a Custom connector deletes all the connections created to the API.

 ## Next steps